artoo-corporation/D2-Cloud/contracts.md

 # D2 Cloud API Contracts

-*Last updated: 2025-09-15 – includes dual policy publish responses, role management, app quotas, frontend publishing, and policy crafting assistance*
+*Last updated: 2025-09-15 – includes dual policy publish responses, role management, app quotas, frontend publishing, policy crafting assistance, and comprehensive audit logging*

 ## Overview

 This document provides comprehensive API contracts for the D2 Cloud control plane.
 It's designed to be used by frontend developers and LLMs to understand how to interact with the API correctly.

 ## Recent Updates (2025-09-15)

+### 🔍 Comprehensive Audit Logging *(ENHANCED 2025-09-15)*
+- **Enhanced audit trail**: Complete tracking of all system operations with rich context
+- **User name resolution**: Shows actual user names instead of cryptic UUIDs in audit logs
+- **Resource attribution**: New `resource_type` and `resource_id` fields for precise resource tracking
+- **Rich metadata**: Structured additional data for each operation (token scopes, policy versions, etc.)
+- **Status tracking**: Clear success/failure/denied status for all operations
+- **Compliance ready**: Full audit trail suitable for security and compliance requirements

 ### 🎯 Policy Crafting Assistance *(NEW 2025-09-15)*
 - **New `/v1/policy/roles-permissions` endpoint**: Extracts all unique roles and permissions from existing policy bundles